Intro-To-Embedded-Systems-RU09342/lab-3-timers-and-interrupts-johnsm66/Button Based Delay/README.md

 # Button Based Delay
-Now that you have begun to familiarize yourself with the TIMER modules, why don't we make an interesting change to our code from the last lab.

-## Task
-Setup your microcontroller to initially blink and LED at a rate of 10Hz upon restarting or powering up.
-Then utilizing one of the buttons on board, a user should be able to set the delay or blinking rate of the LED by holding down a button.
-The duration in which the button is depressed should then become the new rate at which the LED blinks.
-As previously stated, you most likely will want to take advantage of the fact that TIMER modules exist and see if you can let them do a bulk of the work for you.

-### Extra Work
-## Reset Button
-What is a piece of electronics without a reset button?
-Instead of relying on resetting your processor using the built in reset circuitry, why not instead use another button to reset the rate back to 10Hz.
+To start off, an onboard LED should be set to blink at a rate of 10Hz once the board recieves power.
+There is then a button that is linked to the rate of the LED.
+The time the button is held, is equal to the time the LED is on as well as the time the LED is off.
+The LED will remain blinking at that rate until the button is pressed again.

-## Button Based Hertz
+## Code
-Most likely using two buttons, what if instead of making a delay loop based on the time, the user could instead enter a mode where the number of times they pressed the button would become the number in Hz of the blinking rate?
-How do you think you would implement that with just one button?
+When the button is pressed, an interrupt is called which keeps track of the time for how long the button is pressed.
+When the button is released, the time is saved then saved.
+The time is then set to the LED as the rate for it to blink.
+If the button is pressed again, the interrupt is called and the process is repeated.